The Outer Worlds 2: Rookie’s Reward Location Guide – How to Get & Level the Scaling Weapon to Max

 • Anyone impatient with grinding mechanics

 Compromise option: Pick it up, use it casually when convenient, but don’t stress about hitting level 30.
-Even a partially leveled Rookie’s Reward at level 15-20 offers decent performance without the soul-crushing grind.
+Even a partially leveled Rookie’s Reward offers decent performance without the dedicated grind—just be careful never to send it to junk.

 Comparing Rookie’s Reward to Other Unique Weapons